 – Ralph Waldo Emerson

-Unconsciously, I was following society’s definition of success defined by having a high-paying job, get the fancy car, own the big house, and get the woman.
+Unconsciously, I was following society’s definition of success defined by having the following:

 It didn’t help that my mom always made delicious yet unhealthy food.